-Middle River Aircraft Systems is proud to be a Maryland native and strives to give back to the community that has given it so much since its inception.
+Middle River Aerostructure Systems is proud to be a Maryland native and strives to give back to the community that has given it so much since its inception.

 The company’s social responsibility programs operate at the local and regional levels, and are designed to benefit organizations that are meaningful to its employees.
 The activities draw upon the diverse skillsets of its employees, from the composite engineering expertise of its engineers to the construction know-how of its facilities and maintenance staff.
 Volunteers have provided logistics support to charity events, taught chemistry to middle school students, and collected gifts for the Toys for Tots programs.

 education, environment, health & human services, and community building

 Recent examples of MRAS’ social responsibility activities – which are in the general categories of education, environment, health & human services, and community building – include:

 March of Dimes